 Custom Post Types

 Custom post types allow you to create a content block that can be re-used in multiple locations on your website.
 For example, each News post can be viewed as a single page, or can be included in highlight lists or a page of all published news posts.
 The News, Event and Profile posts can be used on specific page listing templates, or in highlight components.
-The Billboard post type is used in a specific, fixed component on most page templates.
+The Billboard, Notification and Countdown post types are used in a specific, fixed component on most page templates.

 When you create a News post, the primary content area is the Intro text which includes optional fields for a subtitle, excerpt, author and image, as well as a required body text field.
 The Excerpt field allows you to indicate which write content you want to show in a listing of news, either on a News Listing page or in a Highlight News component.
 If you leave this field blank, the excerpt will automatically pull the first few lines of body text.